 Summertime allows parents to switch up the schedule and find some alternative activities for their children to do.
 Swimming, summer sports camps, recreational activities, relaxation, and travel are just a few to consider.
 Your patients will likely have a busy schedule, so be sure to remind them of some proactive precautions they can take to keep their children’s oral health a priority.

 Swimming and water parks are great for any age group, especially children.
 Kids can spend hours in the water.
 However, swimming does carry some dental risks.
 Help protect your clients’ children as they take on the summer.

 With the increased time by the pool, kids are more prone to have an accident, especially ones that can damage teeth.
 Slipping poolside often results in chipped or lost teeth.
 Kids can also chip teeth on the pool’s edge or as they jump and dive into different water depths.
 As a dentist and staff, take note of the type of activities your young patients are engaged in.
 Recommend a mid-summer visit, where you will check for these types of issues and concerns.

 “Summer calculus,” or tartar, is another concern that you should make your avid swimmers aware of.
 Children who swim upwards of six hours a week could develop this tartar.
 The highly chemically treated water has a higher pH than human saliva.
 As a result, teeth can become brownish-yellow.
 This can only be treated by a dental professional like yourself.
-Helping patients understand these seasonal risks, early and regularly can result in an increase in scheduled appointments.
+Helping patients this summer can encourage them to understand these seasonal risks, early and regularly can result in an increase in scheduled appointments.